macleginn/bivaltyp/content/languages/descriptions/Tsakhur.md

 ### Basic clause structure and the transitive construction

 Case marking displays the ergative-nominative (aka absolutive) alignment.
-In the basic transitive construction, the P-argument is in the nominative, and the A-argument in the ergative.
+In the basic transitive construction, the P-argument is in the nominative, and the A-argument is in the ergative.
 The ergative case has two allomorphs: *-ee* for most (higher) animates and *-yn* for most animals and for inanimates.
 The former marker (*-ee*) also marks the inessive on inanimates.

 The A-arguments of transitives are never indexed on the verb.
 The verb agrees in gender-number with the nominative argument (the sole core argument in intransitives or the P-argument of transitives).
 Thus, both (1) and (2) are examples of the canonical transitive construction.